Woman watering grass, wondering, “How much does therapy cost?”

 So, how does using your insurance for therapy work if you don’t have a diagnosable mental illness?
 What if you’re simply looking to work on yourself and improve your life, which is already pretty good?

 Here’s a disturbing thing about the mental health and the medical model: If your therapist takes insurance, they must give you a diagnosis, even if you have no serious problem to diagnose, and are not experiencing “symptoms.”
 If you’re thinking, “wait, that sounds like insurance fraud…” you’re right.
-(Cringy, and uncomfortable to think about, but unfortunately true).
+(Cringey, and uncomfortable to think about, but unfortunately true).

 Furthermore, if you’re working with a therapist who specializes in clinical mental health and is getting paid by a health insurance company to “treat” you, they need to document the fact that they’re doing so in their notes, and in their treatment plan.